 Century plants can be grown in pots, but keep in mind that these plants will mature to a very large size.
 Some gardeners choose to keep them in pots until the size of the plant (and its spiky leaves) makes it more practical to plant it in a permanent location in the ground.

-If you choose to plant Agave americana in a container, choose a large pot and soil material that offers excellent drainage.
-A combination of soil material, such as an even mixture of compost, potting soil, and gravel or sand, is a good blend.
+If you choose to plant Agave americana in a container, choose a large pot and soil that offers excellent drainage.
+A combination of soil materials, such as an even mixture of compost, potting soil, and gravel or sand, is a good blend.
 You could also use a pre-mixed blend of succulent potting soil.

 Fortunately, century plants are relatively slow-growing.
 You likely will only need to repot the plant every other year or so.
-When it's time to replant, wear protective gear like gloves, a long-sleeve shirt, and pants to protect your skin from sharp spines.
+When it's time to replant, wear protective gear like gloves, a long-sleeved shirt, and pants to protect your skin from sharp spines.
 Replace the potting soil with a fresh mixture and choose a larger pot that will allow for the continued growth of your century plant.

 The century plant is not frost tolerant, so it must be brought indoors to survive winter weather outside of its growing zones.
 If you have cold but relatively dry winters, you can overwinter a mature agave plant by providing it with a measure of protection from the elements.
 Plant it in a location that is well-draining and sheltered from northern exposures.
 Another option is to situate the plant next to a large rock, which will radiate heat after the sun goes down.
 If overnight temperatures reach the lower limit of this plant’s tolerance, cover it with a cotton sheet for additional protection.